 "what if" situations that may arise during

-- Another useful plan to include is a quality assurance plan.
+project.- Another useful plan to include is a quality assurance plan.
 You need to have control checks in place to make sure things are getting done right.

 - Although it can be somewhat subjective, many executives will probably want some form of cost benefit analysis, showing